TheRedBrain/patrol_overhaul/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+# Patrol Overhaul

+An overhaul to pillager patrols in the game Minecraft.

+Adds a progression system based on advancements to patrol spawning and the amount and type of mobs in a patrol.